 A UMRS Control field shall not be included in a group addressed MPDU.

-If an AP includes one or more Trigger Frames or frames carrying a UMRS Control field, then they shall collectively elicit HE TB PPDU responses such that at least one RU is allocated for each 20 MHz channel occupied by the eliciting PPDU.
-An AP shall not allocate an RU in any 20 MHz channel that is not occupied by the immediately preceding DL PPDU.[8298, 8274]
+If an AP includes transmits one or more Trigger frames Frames or frames carrying a UMRS Control field, then they the frames shall collectively elicit HE TB PPDU responses such that at least one scheduled RU is allocated for each 20 MHz channel occupied by the eliciting PPDU.
+An AP shall not allocate an RU in any 20 MHz channel that is not occupied by the immediately preceding DL PPDU.
+An AP may indicate an unassigned RU by using value 2046 in the AID12 subfield.
+An AP’s Trigger frame shall not contain more than one User Info field with the same value in the AID12 subfield except when the value of the AID12 subfield is 0, or greater than 2007.[8298, 8274]

 [7645]The responding STA shall not aggregate QoS Data frames in the multi-TID A-MPDU with a number of TIDs that exceeds the value indicated by the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a Basic Trigger frame (see 9.3.1.23.1 (Basic Trigger variant)) addressed to it.

 The AP shall set the value in the TID Aggregation Limit subfield in the Trigger Dependent User Info field to 0 or 1 for an HE STA that has 0 in the Multi-TID Aggregation Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger frame (see 9.3.1.23 (Trigger frame format)).
-A value 0 indicates to the STA that it shall not solicit any immediate response for the MPDUs that the STA aggregates in the HE TB PPDU.
-A value greater than 0 indicates the number of TIDs that the STA can aggregate in the A-MPDU carried in the HE TB PPDU (see 27.10.4 (A-MPDU with multiple TIDs)).
+A value 0 in the TID Aggregation Limit subfield indicates to the STA that it shall not solicit any immediate response for the MPDUs that the STA aggregates in the HE TB PPDU.
+A value greater than 0 in the TID Aggregation Limit subfield indicates the number of TIDs that the STA can aggregate in the A-MPDU carried in the HE TB PPDU (see 27.10.4 (A-MPDU with multiple TIDs)).

-[7180, 7646, 9899]The AP may assign any value between 0 and 7in the TID Aggregation Limit subfield in the Trigger Dependent User Info field for an HE STA that has a nonzero value in the Multi-TID Aggregation Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger frame.
+[7180, 7646, 9899]The AP may assign any value between 0 and 7in the TID Aggregation Limit subfield in the Trigger Dependent User Info field for an HE STA that has a non-zero value in the Multi-TID Aggregation Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger frame.
+An AP that sends a Basic Trigger frame may set the TID Aggregation Limit subfield of a User Info field that is intended to a non-AP STA to any value between 0 and the most recently received Multi-TID Aggregation Support subfield of an HE Capabilities element sent by the STA.
 A value of 7 in the TID Aggregation Limit subfield indicates to the STA that it may aggregate QoS Data frames from any number of different TID values in the multi-TID A-MPDU.

-[3225, 7094, 8553, 9527, 9900]The AP may assign any value defined in Table 9-25i in the Preferred AC subfield in the Trigger Dependent User Info field for an HE STA and identified by the AID12 subfield of the User Info field of a Basic Trigger frame.
-If the AP does not have a recommendation then it shall set the Preferred AC subfield to a value AC_BK.
+[3225, 7094, 8553, 9527, 9900]The AP may assign any value defined in Table 9-25i (Preferred AC subfield encoding) in the Preferred AC subfield in the Trigger Dependent User Info field for an HE STA and identified by the AID12 subfield of the User Info field of a Basic Trigger frame.
+If the AP does not have a recommendation then it shall set the Preferred AC subfield to a value 0AC_BK.